wso2-attic/mesos-artifacts/wso2am/README.md

-#### 2. Load the Docker Images to Mesos slave nodes/ Import them to Central Docker Registry
+#### 2. Load the Docker Images to Mesos slave nodes or import them to Central Docker Registry

 Load the required Docker images to Mesos slave nodes(ex: use `docker save` to create a tarball of the required image, `scp` the tarball to each node, and use `docker load` to reload the images from the copied tarballs on the nodes).
 Alternatively, if a private Docker registry is used, transfer the images there.